Skip to main content

 A CA is like a government office that issues a notary stamp.
 A CA certificate is similar to a notary stamp: it signs other certificate files to verify their authenticity.
 Like a notary, a certificate authority administrator creates certificates that use public and private keys to certify their authenticity.
 Software verifies the legitimacy of certificates, like a lawyer verifying the legitimacy of a signed contract.

-A public certificate authority generates and issues digital certificates for use on the public Internet.
+A public certificate authority generates and issues digital certificates to securely identify servers on the public Internet.
 It does not provide certificates for internal use within a company.
 Thus, communications with FairCom server software, which is not typically public-facing, are not secured using certificates from public CAs.

 A company often needs to secure communications between its internal servers to prevent eavesdropping by malicious attackers who penetrate its internal network.

-Companies can protect internal network communications by providing certificates for internal use.
+Companies can protect internal network communications by providing private certificates for internal use.
 A company is often the private certificate authority for its internal servers.
-A company uses an internal CA application to generate, issue, and manage internal-use certificates.
+A company uses an internal CA application to generate, issue, and manage internal-use certificates so that a client, for example, can use a client certificate to identify itself to a server.

 FairCom provides a simple CA application for customers to create and manage certificates.
 FairCom does not act as a CA for customers’ internal servers; instead, it supplies the customers with the software to create and manage their certificates.
 Using the notary analogy, FairCom provides the tools for customers to create their notary stamps.